Nexints/open-bot/README.md

 ## Copyright / Bot Issues:
 - Contact business@nexint.org if there are any copyright issues in this mod, and I will try to resolve them as fast as I can.
 (Suggested method of communication!)
 - Alternate E-mail: Nexint@nexint.org
-- Contact @Nexint on Discord for any questions about this mod, issues, and feedback.
+- Contact @Nexint on Discord for any questions about this bot, issues, and feedback.
 I'll reply as soon as I can!

 ## Additional notes:
+- Plugins are not required for basic functionality, albeit it should be noted that none of the commands or features of this bot work without the built in plugins.
+Third party plugins may be able to add these features on their own.
+- Documentation does not exist.
+For plugin developers, you are on your own (for now).
+- I took lots of inspiration from Discord.js's guide!
+Some remnants of their code are sprinkled around here.
 - Again, this is pre-pre-alpha software.
 Things are going to break, especially third party plugins.
 Expect bugs!
+- Currently under the GPL-V3.
+Future versions may use a different license, or a custom one.